jnebrera/monitor/README.md

 Monitor agent, that sends periodically any kind of stat via kafka or http.

 You can monitor your system using periodical SNMP (or pure raw system commands) and send them via kafka (or HTTP POST) to a central event ingestion system.
+You can also send SNMP traps and `monitor` will send them via kafka.

 ## Code Samples